DerBrunoIR/EbayStatistics/README.md

 # EbayStatistics

 A Firefox extension to get market insights for eBay auctions with minimal amount of effort and high flexibility.
-The user collets auction listings from different pages and is able to see statistics about pricing.
+The user collects auction listings from different pages and is able to see statistics about pricing, pricing over time and the relationship between user rating and pricing.
 For more details, see section Features.

 # Features